SpiriitLabs/php-excel-rust/README.md

 Spiriit Excel Rust
 ==================

-# Supercharge Excel generation in PHP with Rust's blazing speed!

 This PHP library leverages the power of Rust to create Excel files quickly and efficiently.

 ## Why choose Rust?